MicrosoftDocs/cloud-adoption-framework/docs/innovate/considerations/ci-cd.md

 ## Reduce friction that affects adoption

-There are a few key friction points to adoption that can be minimized through a combination of technology and processes.
+A few key friction points to adoption can be minimized through a combination of technology and processes.
 For readers with knowledge of continuous integration (CI) and continuous deployment (CD) or DevOps processes, the following will be familiar.
 This article establishes a starting point for cloud adoption teams that fuels innovation and feedback loops.
 In the future, this starting point might foster more robust CI/CD or DevOps approaches as the products and teams mature.

 As described in [Measure for customer impact](./measure.md), positive validation of any hypothesis requires iteration and determination.
 You'll experience far more failures than wins during any innovation cycle.
 This is expected.
 However, when a customer need, hypothesis, and solution align at scale, the world changes quickly.
 This article aims to minimize [technical spikes](./build.md#reduce-complexity-and-delay-technical-spikes) that slow innovation but still make sure you keep a few solid best practices in place.
 Doing so will help the team design for future success while delivering on current customer needs.